 Nuts form after pollination.
 They start out green and become purple as they mature.

-Use this as a specimen tree to draw the eye to a desired location in your garden.
+Use this as a specimen tree to draw the eye to the desired location in your garden.

 If you like variegated leaves, look for the 'Shibamichi Variegated', 'Platt's Variegated', 'Aya Nishiki' and 'Lady Sunshine' cultivars.